portlandcodeschool/tracks/rails/tests.md

 * Be able to create static controllers in Rails
 * Be able to write tests in rspec

+Test:

+* Create a static controller from the command line with the actions "about" and "contact"
+* Create a user model with an email column, add a presence validation, and a test that proves that there are errors if the email is missing.

 Points:

 * 4\.
 All standards are followed.
 Should include additional aspects such as capybara, model specs, or something else extraordinary.